devyr/vuejs-webpack-template/README.md

-# vuejs-webpack-template
+# VueJS Webpack Template
-VuewJS Webpack template with vue-loader, vue-router and vue-resource setup with production and release webpack configurations.
+VuewJS Webpack template with vue-loader, vue-router and vue-resource setup with development and production webpack configurations.